All Products

 FROM ALL_TAB_PARTITIONS

-WHERE table_name = 'SALES_RECORDS' and partition_name = 'P_2023_Q1';
+WHERE table_name = 'SALES_RECORDS' AND partition_name = 'P_2023_Q1';

--- Expected result: The command returns an empty result set.
+-- Expected result: empty result set.

-2. Confirm that the data was deleted.
+2. Confirm the data was deleted.

 SELECT *